DHC's Government Relations Group

 At the core of our successful practice is an exceptional group of attorneys and professionals who specialize in government affairs.
 Our combined knowledge, experience, and relationships provide our clients with the means to successfully influence policy, guide legislation, overcome regulatory issues, and develop vital long term relationships between government and our clients.

-As a full service law firm with offices in New York City, Albany, Long Island, and Washington, D.C., as well as more than sixty lawyers with a wide range of legal expertise, our team offers comprehensive services and substantial government relations expertise.
+As a full service law firm with offices in New York City, Albany, White Plains, Washington, D.C., and West Palm Beach, FL as well as more than 60 lawyers with a wide range of legal expertise, our team offers comprehensive services and substantial government relations expertise.

 New York City and New York State:

-New York City and Long Island – Our New York City and Long Island practices represent clients on budget, policy, regulatory and legislative matters before County Government (Nassau, Suffolk) New York City Community Boards, New York City Borough Presidents’ Offices, The New York City Mayor’s Office, The New York City Council, and NYC Agencies and Corporations.
+New York City – Our New York City practice represent clients on budget, policy, regulatory and legislative matters before County Government (Nassau, Suffolk) New York City Community Boards, New York City Borough Presidents’ Offices, The New York City Mayor’s Office, The New York City Council, and NYC Agencies and Corporations.

 We work closely with our clients to develop and implement a strategy that provides access to the right decision makers and government leaders and yield a positive result.
 Our team includes former top aides to the New York City Mayor and New York City Council, as well as former City Hall and Agency insiders.
 We are able to routinely tap the talent and extensive knowledge and experience of more than sixty attorneys and professionals spanning the range of legal practices to support our clients in their government relations initiatives.